Drug Evaluation: Expert Opinion on Biological Therapy

 – Which competitor compounds/classes of compounds are in the clinic/late development?

-- Where is drug likely to be in five years’ time?
+5. Where is the drug likely to be in five years’ time?

 Please note that ‘opinions’ are encouraged in the Expert opinion section, and as such, referees are asked to keep this in mind when peer reviewing the manuscript.
 However, authors are requested to focus their discussion on approved uses of the drug.

 If you are unable to provide this information, editorial support will be provided.